Nasu Bettei Kai

 ROOMS

-- ROOM Sono Go The multi-tier living and dining space leads to a small terrace with garden views.
+ROOM Sono Go The multi-tier living and dining space leads to a small terrace with garden views.
 A pleasant sense of texture is created by varied patterning in the undulating naguri wood floors, as well as alternating pebbled tsuchikabe and smooth plaster walls.
 In the tatami room, burnished lacquer panels evoke the solemn beauty of aged temples, while the simple curves of the tokonoma alcove and low table are all modern tearoom elegance.
 The quiet double bedroom exerts a similarly pleasing balance of opposites, with the straight, dark lines of the wall battens paired with lamps rising from a bouquet of curving wood tendrils.
 The semi-open air bath has a built-in chaise lounge and retractable bamboo shutters to let in a breeze or take in the view.
-RESERVATION
+REQUEST THIS ROOM

-- ROOM Sono Roku This second-floor open-plan room cocoons you in white, with the sloped ceiling of a traditional teahouse and soothingly rounded corners.
+ROOM Sono Roku This second-floor open-plan room cocoons you in white, with the sloped ceiling of a traditional teahouse and soothingly rounded corners.
 Washi-covered windows can be opened to overlook the roof and garden, or kept closed to preserve a luxurious sense of seclusion.
 A single piece of polished zelkova stretches along one wall as a desk, opposite raised double futons and a corner sofa separated by a stone minibar counter, providing ample room to relax and socialize.
 In the spacious bathroom, a shower room and double sink of pale grey Ashino basalt lead to a semi-open-air bath of natural stone where lattice-broken light dances on the water’s surface.
-RESERVATION
+REQUEST THIS ROOM

-- ROOM Sono Nana The most traditionally Japanese room at Kai is a pleasing combination of pale wood, washi, and tatami, with raised futon bedding, low-slung chabudai table, and an antique tansu cabinet.
+ROOM Sono Nana The most traditionally Japanese room at Kai is a pleasing combination of pale wood, washi, and tatami, with raised futon bedding, low-slung chabudai table, and an antique tansu cabinet.
 Two midnight blue armchairs in touchably soft velour frame a forest-facing window that can be opened to let in the mountain breeze and river song.
 A semi-open-air bath and shower are decked out in hinoki cedar, stone ,and tiny tiles nodding to the beloved mid-century sento bathhouse, with latticed windows opening to the forest on two sides.
 In the washi-windowed bedroom, the soothing creaks of the neighboring bamboo grove will be your lullaby at night and the diffused warmth of sunrise your morning greeting.
-RESERVATION
+REQUEST THIS ROOM

-- ROOM Sono Hachi The first floor of this maisonette room is given over to a sprawling two-level living room, whose garden-facing daybed of smooth Tochigi leather immediately exerts an almost gravitational attraction.
+ROOM Sono Hachi The first floor of this maisonette room is given over to a sprawling two-level living room, whose garden-facing daybed of smooth Tochigi leather immediately exerts an almost gravitational attraction.
 Readers, however, may favor the plush armchair next to the well-stocked minibar.
 An expansive closet is concealed in a central column, while a striking naguri wood staircase leads to the second-floor bathroom.
 A semi-open-air bath of natural stone is bracketed by a stylish burgundy tile wall and slatted windows overlooking the garden.
 A Scandi-style sauna chair provides a post-soak perch to cool off before descending to the windowless bedroom for a truly sound slumber.
-RESERVATION
+REQUEST THIS ROOM

-- ROOM Sono Kyuu Passing through a long, dim entry hall, guests emerge into the sunny brightness of Room 9’s living area like a rebirth.
+ROOM Sono Kyuu Passing through a long, dim entry hall, guests emerge into the sunny brightness of Room 9’s living area like a rebirth.
 A wide sofa stretches along the back wall, facing floor-to-ceiling windows and a private garden, offering a temptingly expansive perch for sun-lit afternoon naps.
 There is a small desk nook for those who prefer to work or write.
 A separate tatami-floor bedroom has just one small washi-papered window for deep dark and restful silence at night.
 Meanwhile, a spacious semi-outdoor bath of natural stone is shielded by latticed windows that provide privacy without sacrificing forest views or the brisk highland air.
-RESERVATION
+REQUEST THIS ROOM

-- ROOM Sono Jyuu This detached one-bedroom villa is the largest of Kai’s rooms, secluded near the forest stream on the eastern edge of the property.
+ROOM Sono Jyuu This detached one-bedroom villa is the largest of Kai’s rooms, secluded near the forest stream on the eastern edge of the property.
 The little waterway provides a burbling soundtrack for the villa’s expansive deck, which is shaded by two massive beech growing through the floor.
 The villa has two baths, one an open-air stone pool adjoining the deck, the other a traditional hinoki cedar tub inside.
 The living and dining rooms wrap around a central tatami room whose Karasuyama-washi doors slide open to create one expansive space.
 With an interior crafted from pebbled tsuchikabe walls, buttery Tochigi leather sofas, and polished uzukuri wood tables, every inch exudes sensual texture.
-RESERVATION
+REQUEST THIS ROOM

 FACILITIES &